“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 They are inexpensive and best for occasional use, especially for shorter trips.
 This is a popular option for cars without a hitch or roof rack.
 They work best when installed and secured properly.

-Recommended: Best Trunk-Mount Bike Racks (2020)
+Also check out: Best Trunk-Mount Bike Racks

 Should I Buy a Trunk-Mount Bike Rack?

 A trunk-mount bike rack is best if you won’t be using it frequently, but just need a way to transport bikes on occasion.
-It’s best for short trips, since the straps may become loosened over long trips.

-It’s also best for less frequent use because they are inexpensive.
 A high-quality, expensive trunk-mount rack may be a good solution for vehicles without a hitch that wish to use the rack frequently.

 Shop for trunk-mount bike racks on Amazon.